anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 always end with a dot (".").
 Should its successor remove this requirement, this could be considered a breaking change.

+The following is a non-exhaustive list of other types of breaking changes:

+ - Changing the data-type of a protocol element such as a JSON value or query parameter value (e.g., "hello": 1 to "hello": "world");
+ - Changing the name of an identifier;
+ - Removing a required protocol element from a response;
+ - Changing a required protocol element in a response to optional; and
+ - Requiring new protocol elements in a request.

 ### Non-breaking Changes in Successors {#nonbreaking_changes}

 The following are considered non-breaking changes between a successor and